Information about the trustees and Walk the Loop

 Joining the Management Committee of Walk the Loop felt like a natural extension of the work I have undertaken previously.

-I am very excited to be a part of this fledgling charity which makes a difference to the lives of children especially those who would otherwise rarely get out and about into the woods and forests that make up the London Loop.
+I am very excited to be a part of this charity which makes a difference to the lives of children especially those who would otherwise rarely get out and about into the woods and forests that make up the London Loop.